ArminJo/Arduino-FrequencyDetector/README.md

 [![Build Status](https://github.com/ArminJo/Arduino-FrequencyDetector/workflows/LibraryBuildWithSteps/badge.svg)](https://github.com/ArminJo/Arduino-FrequencyDetector/actions)
 [![Hit Counter](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2FArminJo%2FArduino-FrequencyDetector)](https://github.com/brentvollebregt/hit-counter)

+Detects frequency **from 38 Hz to 9612 Hz** and works even on an ATTiny85 with 1 MHz up to 4806 Hz.
+The input signal can be plotted to the Arduino Serial Plotter resulting in a **simple Oscilloscope** to test the internal signal.

 YouTube video of whistle switch example in action.

 [![Demonstration of 3 whistle switches in one room](https://i.ytimg.com/vi/_e2mElB8zJs/hqdefault.jpg)](https://www.youtube.com/watch?v=_e2mElB8zJs)

 # Internal operation
 This library analyzes a (microphone) signal and outputs the detected frequency.
-It simply counts zero crossings and **it does do not use FFT**.
+It simply counts zero crossings and **it does not use FFT**.
 The ADC sample data is **not** stored in RAM, only the period lengths (between triggers) are stored in the `PeriodLength[]` array, which is a byte array and has the size of `NUMBER_OF_SAMPLES / 8`.<br/>
+It is like in the [Arduino Simple Audio Frequency Meter](https://www.arduino.cc/en/Tutorial/SimpleAudioFrequencyMeter) but includes additional noise check.<br/>
 The **timer 0 interrupt**, which counts the milliseconds, **is disabled during reading** and enabled afterwards!
 The value of millis() is adjusted after reading.<br/>
 The alternative to disabling the interrupt is getting partially invalid results!

+There are 3 detection ranges available:
+- `FREQUENCY_RANGE_HIGH` -> 13 usec/sample -> 300 to **9612** Hz with 1024 samples and 600 to 9612 Hz with 512 samples.
+- `FREQUENCY_RANGE_DEFAULT` -> 52 usec/sample -> **75 to 2403 Hz with 1024 samples** and 150 to 2403 Hz with 512 samples.
+- `FREQUENCY_RANGE_LOW` -> 104 usec/sample -> **38** to 1202 Hz with 1024 samples and 75 to 1202 Hz with 512 samples.

-### `readSignal()` is the ADC read routine, which reads 1024/512 samples and computes the following values:
+### `readSignal()` is the ADC read routine, which reads 1024 samples (512 for ATtinies) and computes the following values:
-  1. Frequency of signal `uint16_t FrequencyRaw;`
+  1. Frequency of signal `uint16_t FrequencyRaw`
-  2. MaxValue - MinValue `uint16_t SignalDelta;`
+  2. Amplitude = (MaxValue - MinValue) `uint16_t SignalDelta`
-  3. Average = (SumOfSampleValues / NumberOfSamples) `uint16_t AverageLevel;`
+  3. Average = (SumOfSampleValues / NumberOfSamples) `uint16_t AverageLevel`
   4. The length of each period (between 2 trigger conditions) in the `PeriodLength[]` array.

-### `doEqualDistributionPlausi()` checks if the signal in the `PeriodLength[]` array is not noisy and valid.
-It uses the following plausibility rules:
+### `doEqualDistributionPlausi()` checks if the signal in the `PeriodLength[]` array is valid / not noisy.
-  1. A trigger must be detected in first and last 1/8 of samples.
-  2. Only 1/8 of the samples are allowed to be greater than 1.5 or less than 0.75 of the average period.
+It checks if at maximum 1/8 of the periods are greater than 1.5 or less than 0.75 of the average period.
-  In case of failure, the value of `FrequencyRaw` is overwritten with the error code.
+If not, the value of `FrequencyRaw` is overwritten with the error code `SIGNAL_DISTRIBUTION_PLAUSI_FAILED`.

 ### `computeDirectAndFilteredMatch()` waits for n matches within a given frequency range (FrequencyMatchLow - FrequencyMatchHigh)
 and also low pass filters the result for smooth transitions between the 3 match states (lower, match, greater).
 It computes the following values: